 What you teach matters.
 How you teach it matters even more.

-While this manual is written for teachers, the principles, concepts and programs it contains can benefit many people.
+While this Active Ageing course is written for teachers, the principles, concepts and programs it contains can benefit many people.

 - Reformer – to build muscle, increase flexibility and range of movement